-More than one Reflection stage will result in the pupil being placed On Report.
+If there have been a number of Reflection sheets completed the pupil may be placed On Report.
 They will also be monitored in the playground if behaviour is playtime based.
 Parents will be informed.

 When a pupil is placed On Report he/she must follow all of the school rules to meet the On Report target.
 The class teacher logs positive behaviour by the pupil and the Headteacher reviews progress daily.
 If positive behaviour is noted for three consecutive days, the pupil is considered no longer to be On Report.